CHARACTERISTICS OF

 2. Process material to a much greater depth.

-3. Show incredible intensity in energy, imagination, intellectual prowess, sensitivity, and emotion which are not typical in the general population.
+sensitivity, and emotion which are not typical in the general population.

 From the Hollingworth Center for Highly Gifted Children